 - How can you help them?

 We can provide you with expert support and advice and provide you with key information on how to treat drug withdrawal.
 This includes the steps you can take at home but, more crucially, we can put you in touch with some of the top rehab facilities across the UK.
-Contact us and we’ll make sure we find the right rehab centre to you or even the one that is closest.
-We can provide the connection you need and make sure that you no longer need to suffer through what is often described as hell alone.
+Call us and we’ll make sure we find the right rehab centre in time to keep you off drugs.
+We can provide the connection you need to see you safely through withdrawal.